MINT OCEANIA

 Research

-applications is growing at a significant pace.
-The growing body of evidence
+Research into MI and its potential applications is growing at a significant pace.
+The growing body of evidence indicates that the approach is of value and can facilitate change.

 However, it can be hard to navigate the research literature, especially when the term “Motivational Interviewing” has been used to describe a wide range of practices, many of which are not MI.
 Even where the description of MI was accurate, the fact that MI itself has evolved over the past thirty years can make it hard to compare findings across studies.